It’s human nature to consider yourself and your culture “normal,” and others as strange or foreign. Because they are just that – foreign to you.

 While you judge the culture into which you’re integrating, it’s important to remember that you’re in their territory.
 They’re the normal ones here, and you are the monkey that’s out of place.

-Remind yourself about this, as you don your culture-tinted glasses: whenever you’re a guest in a foreign land, you are being judged according to their cultural values and norms (which we’ll discuss later on in this blog).
+Remind yourself this, as you don your culture-tinted glasses: whenever you’re a guest in a foreign land, you are being judged according to their cultural values and norms (which we’ll discuss later on in this blog).

 Tip 2: Take Baby-steps to Integrate